spotify/dh-virtualenv/doc/usage.rst

    because the default ``pip`` of your system might not support them (since version 1.1).

    *Note:* This can produce non-repeatable builds.
+See also :option:`--upgrade-pip-to`.

+.. option:: --upgrade-pip-to

+   .. versionadded:: 1.2

+   Same as :option:`--upgrade-pip`, but install a explicitly provided version.
+   You can secify ``latest`` to get the exact same behaviour as with the simple option.

+   *Note:* This can be used for more repeatable builds that do not have the risk of breaking on a new ``pip`` release.

 .. option:: --index-url <URL>